AOSC-Dev/.github/profile/README.md

-## Hi there 👋
+## Hi there! 👋

 Welcome to the Anthon Open Source Community Development Hub!
-But don't bother staying for long.
-Here below is a list of useful resources available to you, about AOSC OS.
+We have provided below a list of useful links and resources to guide you through this GitHub organisation.

 ## For Users